 10 Best Adventure Destinations in Arizona

 10. Tombstone – Located in the southeastern part of Arizona, and known for the history of the Wild West.
-Home of the O.K.
+This is also the home of the O.K.
 Corral and watch the reenactment of the famous shoot out with Wyatt Earp and Doc Holliday.
-Resident ghosts are said to haunt the Bird Cage Theatre and Boot Hill Cemetery.
+There is also a rumor that resident ghosts haunt the Bird Cage Theatre and Boot Hill Cemetery.
 Arrange a variety of different tours including an underground mining tour, with Good Enough Mine Tours.

 9. Kartchner Caverns State Park – Located in Benson, Arizona, and is less than 30 minutes north of Tombstone.
-Kartchner Caverns was voted by USA Today Reader’s Choice, “BEST CAVE IN THE USA”!
-Caverns carved out of limestone and filled with spectacular speleothems that have been growing for 50,000 years and more.
-Kartchner’s State Park offers first-rate campgrounds, cabins, and a network of trails to explore.
+Kartchner Caverns even won USA Today Reader’s Choice, “BEST CAVE IN THE USA”!
+Each caverns is carved out of limestone and filled with spectacular speleothems that have been growing for 50,000 years and more.
+Also, Kartchner’s State Park offers first-rate campgrounds, cabins, and a network of trails to explore.
 Booking reservations can be made at 1-877-MY-PARKS or visit www.azstateparks.com.

 8. Saguaro National Park – 1 hour northwest of Tombstone, here you will find some of the older saguaros with a mixture of oak and pine trees.
 The giant saguaro is the universal symbol of the American West.
 Take a family hike on the Desert Ecology Trail to see the majestic plants and vibrant cacti blossoms.
-After your hiking tour is completed, set up camp, pitch a tent and sleep under the stars.
+After you complete your hiking tour, set up camp and pitch a tent to sleep under the stars.

 7. BioSphere2 – 1.5 hours north of Saguaro National Park East is BioSphere2, which is an Earth System Science Research facility located in Oracle, Arizona.
 BioSphere2 was built between 1987 and 1991.
 Created to demonstrate the possibility of sustaining life on another planet.
 Consisting of 7 biome areas, the rainforest, ocean with coral reef, mangrove (wetlands), the savannah grasslands, fog desert, and 2 anthropogenic biomes which include, an agricultural and human habitat with living spaces and laboratories.
 A different world to discover in the Arizona desert!

-6. El Dorado Hot Springs – Who knew Arizona had hot springs!?
+6. El Dorado Hot Springs– Who knew Arizona had hot springs!?
 Located 2 hours and 40 minutes from BioSphere in Tonopah, Arizona.
 Relax and soothe your aching muscles in this natural hot soaking therapy enjoyed worldwide.
 The waters are naturally heated by Mother Earth herself.
-This location does provide overnight camping and private soaking.
+Additionally, this location does provide overnight camping and private soaking.
 You have 5 soaking sections to choose from.
 Additional information can be found on their website at www.el-dorado.com, or call at 623-386-5412 for pricing and reservations.

 5. Jerome – Jerome a National Historic Landmark of Arizona, due to the history of the rich booming mining discovery of copper, gold, silver, and other metals during the early 1900s, earning the nickname as the “Wickedest Town in the West”.
 What would the Wickedest Town in the West be without a haunted hotel.
 If you are brave enough, book a night stay at the Jerome Grand Hotel.
 Learn more of the town’s history at the Jerome’s Historical Society, of men and families who tried their hand at striking it rich and sought after the riches of the west.
 After WW1 and the Great Depression many of the mines closed and the efforts to keep the town alive residents turned to tourists and retail.
 Also, stop by and tour the Gold King Mine and Ghost Town, which has an amazing collection of rare vintage cars.